 For some people, it’s an educational opportunity – travel is a way of learning more about the world and yourself, and meeting new people can be a part of that.
 Others feel that, in our globalised age, they’ll have a more memorable, authentic experience of a place if they see its indigenous cultures.

-And for others still, it’s simply a voyeuristic exercise: they want to see people whose appearance and way of life looks very different to their own.
+And for others still, it’s simply a voyeuristic exercise: they want to see people whose appearance and way of life look very different to their own.

 Tribal tourism can have a lot of positive effects.
 Done sensitively, it can help people learn about and appreciate different ways of life.
 For indigenous communities, it can facilitate cultural exchange and celebration.
 And for those that are struggling to maintain their livelihoods and traditions, it’s also a way of educating others about their situation, earning some money and playing an active part in the maintenance of their culture.